Raw-JSON/0FluffCook/README.md

 ## 🤖 Transparency Note

-The project's overall **Architecture, Design, and Direction** are credited to **The Architect**.
-The code for this application was executed and written by the **Gemini 2.5 Flash AI model** under the strict supervision and instruction of The Architect.
+The project's overall **Architecture, Design, and Direction** are credited to **me**.
+The code for this application was executed and written by the **Gemini 2.5 Flash AI model** under the strict supervision and instruction by me.

 ---